PaperMC/docs/docs/paper/admin/misc/paper-bug-fixes.md

 We will not support you if you have issues whilst these settings are enabled, as they can cause unintended side effects.
 These settings are also not guaranteed to be supported in the future and may have their behavior changed, or removed, at any time.

-For reasoning behind not having configuration options for many duplication bugs, see:
+For legacy reasoning behind not having configuration options for many duplication bugs, see:
 [#3724](https://github.com/PaperMC/Paper/issues/3724)